Date

 A green roof, also known as a vegetative or living roof, is exactly what it sounds like: a roofing system that supports the growth of plants.
 It’s constructed in layers, including a waterproof membrane, a root barrier, a drainage system, and a growing medium for the vegetation.
 Green roofs offer incredible benefits, from managing stormwater runoff and improving air quality to providing excellent natural insulation that lowers energy consumption.
 They also extend the life of the roof membrane by protecting it from UV radiation and extreme temperatures.
 While it’s a more complex and specialized system, a green roof is an amazing investment in sustainability and long-term performance.

-Your Guide to Single-Ply Roofing: TPO, EPDM, and PVC
+Single-Ply Roofing Explained: TPO, EPDM, and PVC

 Single-ply roofing is one of the most popular choices for modern commercial roofing projects, and for good reason.
 This system uses flexible sheets of synthetic material that are rolled out and sealed to create a continuous, waterproof layer over your building.
 It’s known for being durable, lightweight, and relatively straightforward to install.